-YWCA Greater Los Angeles is currently recruiting individuals interested in volunteering with our Sexual Assault Crisis Services program!
-The Sexual Assault Certification Training runs three times a year (January, June and September) and is a 56.5 hour curriculum designed to train anyone 18 and older to be a victim advocate.
+YWCA Greater Los Angeles actively recruits individuals interested in volunteering with our Sexual Assault Crisis Services program!
+The Sexual Assault Certification Training runs three times a year (January, June and August) and is a 56.5 hour curriculum designed to train anyone 18 and older to be a victim advocate.
 The training is also available to anyone interested in obtaining professional development only (no volunteer commitment required).
-For more information, read and share share this flyer with your contacts and professional network.
+For more information, read and share share this FLYER from our last training with your contacts and professional network.
 Thank you!

 JOB CORPS TUTORS

 Days/ Time: Mon – Fridays, 5pm – 7pm, Saturday and Sunday, Flexible.